-1. Remove the intake hose.
-Remove the strainer if necessary.
-Do not loosen the compression rings!
+- 1. Remove the intake hose.
+Remove the strainer if necessary. - 2.
+Wash the intake hose and strainer using a cleaning solution appropriate for the application.
+The use of methylene chloride or other solvents may leave a residue that could contaminate the sample.
+Use a test tube brush to scrub the internal surfaces of the strainer.
+Pull the brush through the hose with a wire to clean the internal surfaces of the hose.

-- 2. Wash the intake hose and strainer using a cleaning solution appropriate for the application.
-The use of methylene chloride or other solvents may leave a residue which could contaminate future samples.
-Use a test tube brush to scrub the internal surfaces of the strainer, pull the brush through the hose with a wire to clean the internal surfaces of the hose. - 3.
-Rinse the hose and strainer thoroughly in clean water and reassemble.
+3. Rinse the hose and strainer thoroughly in clean water (warm water is best) and reassemble.